cerpus/Edlib/README.md

 ## Documentation

-Visit [https:/docs.edlib.com](https:/docs.edlib.com) to view the documentation.
+Visit [Edlib Docs](https://docs.edlib.com) to view the documentation.
 We are continuously working on updating and improving the documentation.
 If you see any errors, or didn't find what you were looking for, check in [issues](https://github.com/cerpus/Edlib/issues) and [discussions](https://github.com/cerpus/Edlib/discussions) here on Github before creating a new.

 ## How to Contribute